These ten great tips will help you integrate German into your kids’ new life, from learning together via books and games to finding new friends.

-For little ones programmes such as Die Sendung mit der Maus are amazingly easy to understand, and often deal with interesting subjects, such as visits to factories where they make fun items.
+For little ones programs such as Die Sendung mit der Maus are amazingly easy to understand, and often deal with interesting subjects, such as visits to factories where they make fun items.
 In the evenings, for most young German kids, watching the Sandmännchen is a bedtime ritual.
-It’s a programme telling a simple story, after which the sandman sprinkles magical sand into the children’s eyes to make them sleepy.
+It’s a program telling a simple story, after which the sandman sprinkles magical sand into the children’s eyes to make them sleepy.

 5. Let them meet German children